Pension system in Switzerland: Living abroad

 1st pillar funds will be paid as usual, in monthly annuities, to people retiring in a foreign country.
 There is no adjustment for differing standards of life or purchasing power – so somebody retiring to Thailand, for example, will receive the same amount in Swiss francs as he would retire in Switzerland.

 2nd and 3rd pillar funds will be paid out at once upon leaving Switzerland.
 This has led to issues with people using up their funds abroad, and then receiving the above-mentioned Ergänzungsleistungen upon returning to Switzerland.
 In comparison, somebody staying in Switzerland usually cannot receive his 2nd/3rd pillar funds, and when he enters the retirement age, he is required to use up his own funds before requesting Ergänzungsleistungen.
 To be eligible for Ergänzungsleistungen benefits, one needs to be a legal resident of Switzerland, and needs to have paid into the 1st pillar for single year.

 Demographic change and future evolution

 At the time, due to the Baby boom generation entering the pension age and the risen life expectancy, financing 1st pillar pensions is a challenging problem that needs to be solved.
 In the current workforce, there are growing fears their 1st pillar pensions will not suffice to retire while keeping their standard of life.

 The number of pensioners is increasing and the investment earnings is shrinking.

+As life expectancy rises, pensioners are drawing their pensions for longer and longer.

 The Federal authorities have put forward a global reform scheme (called Prévoyance 2020 in French, Altervorsorge 2020 in German and Previdenza per la vecchiaia in Italian) encompassing the first and the second pillar.
 It aims at consolidating the system as well as at making the retirement age more flexible.